titom73/ansible-cvp/docs/cv_task.rst

 +++++++
 Execute or Cancel CVP Tasks.

-Module added in version .. versionadded:: 2.9
+Module added in version 2.9